jieliangbio/brGMM_BAE/README.md

 # brGMM_BAE model

-brGMM_BAE  is a clustering model to predict lake pH and salinity based on brGDGT compounds.
+BrGMM_BAE  is a clustering model to predict lake pH and salinity based on brGDGT compounds.

 ## Project Overview